 Smithfield, NC 27577

 Official transcripts are received in a sealed envelope from your high school or college(s).
 Do not open the envelope!
 Official transcripts can also be sent electronically from one institution to another.

-3. Do I have to be a high school graduate to enter the program?
+3. Do I have to be a high school graduate to enter a Sonography Program?

 4. What if I took the GED or graduated from an Adult High School do I still need my high school transcript?